pgsleepy/ultimatexr.io-1/content/docs/multiplayer/adding-multiplayer-support.md

 ![](/docs/multiplayer/media/supported-platforms/SDKManager.png)

+After the installation, follow the SDK instructions for setup guidance.

 ## Creating the UxrNetworkManager

 In the main or boot scene, begin by adding the `UxrNetworkManager` component through the Tools menu: